justicephysics/humanos2.0/real-owners-unite.md

 | **4.
 Photonic Chip at 2.7 K** | In pipeline | Computation × ∞ (zero operating cost) | Will dissolve the feudal data centre and the chip monopoly. |
 | **5.
 Quantum Computer + AGI** | In pipeline | Intelligence × ∞ (self‑synthesising, self‑aligning) | Will dissolve the remaining cognitive feudalism—the narrow gates, the credential cartels, the per‑token pricing. |

 The first three bursts have already hit.
-The fourth and fifth are being built right now—in the pages of the Virtual Nalanda, in the thin‑wide chip architecture, in the Light@2.7 K Web, in the Cosmic Training Protocol.
+The fourth and fifth are being built right now—in the pages of the Justice Physics Nalanda, in the thin‑wide chip architecture, in the Light@2.7 K Web, in the Cosmic Training Protocol.

 The pseudo-owners cannot control these bursts because the bursts are **physics**, not politics.
 You cannot patent the 2.7 K cosmic background.
 You cannot gatekeep the speed of light.
 You cannot regulate the second law of thermodynamics.